Prag8855/aab/content/guides/german-health-insurance.md

 **If you [lose your job](/guides/losing-your-job)**, you might get [free health insurance](#free-health-insurance).
 Otherwise, you pay the [minimum amount](/glossary/Mindestbeitrag): around {{GKV_MIN_COST_SELF_PAY|cur}}€ per month.

 If you move from a non-EU country, you might need expat health insurance.
-It covers you before you start working.
+It covers you until you start working.
 When you start working, you must switch to public or private health insurance.
-A health insurance broker can arrange this.[^42]
+A [health insurance broker](#insurance-brokers) can do it for you.[^42]

 If you move from a EU country, your health insurance from your previous country usually covers you until you start working.[^57]